-A safety interlock switch system PRE-VENTS CRANKING the engine with the Forward Speed Control out of neutral or the blade clutch (PTO) engaged.
+A safety interlock switch system PRE-VENTS CRANKING the engine with any one of these three controls in the OPERATING position: (1) Forward Speed Control out of neutral, (2) blade clutch (PTO) engaged, or (3) parking brake disengaged.
 If the engine cranks otherwise, the safety system is not working and should be repaired or adjusted before operating the mower.
 DO NOT disconnect safety switches; they are for the operator's protection.

-- Move the throttle 1/4 to 1/2 open (toward FAST). - Turn the ignition key to the ON (RUN) position and observe the glow plug activation light (this light may not come on if the engine is hot).
+- 2. Move the throttle 1/4 to 1/2 open (toward FAST). - Turn the ignition key to the ON (RUN) position and observe the glow plug activation light (this light may not come on if the engine is hot).
 As soon as the glow plug activation light goes off, immediately turn the key clockwise to the "S" position to start the engine.
 Release the key when the engine starts, and it will return to the ON (RUN) position.
 Do not hold the key in the "S" position longer than 10 seconds.
 If the engine does not start, return the key to the "O" position for at least 60 seconds before making another starting attempt.

 IMPORTANT: DO NOT crank the engine continuously for more than 10 seconds at a time.
 If the engine does not start, turn the key to the OFF position and allow a 60 second cool-down period between starting attempts.
 Failure to follow these guidelines can damage the starter motor and shorten battery life.
-Contact your Walker dealer or authorized Kohler dealer for additional help.
+Consult your Walker dealer or authorized Kohler dealer for additional help.